huy/distributed_computing_notes/README.md

 **Fault tolerance**

 One of the promise of distributed computing is fault tolerance by mean a computing system is resilient to a predicted and un predicted failure of its components.
-The fault tolerance can be asserted in different angles e.g. a) consistency - no data is lost; b) automatic recovery without human intervention; c) MTTR - mean time to repair.
+The fault tolerance can be asserted in different angles e.g.

+a. consistency - no data is lost;
+b. automatic recovery without human intervention;
+c.
+MTTR - mean time to repair.

 A degree of fault tolerance indicates which and how many components can fail under certain assumption without compromising the intended functionality of the system.